PardhuSreeRushiVarma20060119/AgenticAI-Learning/Notes/Autonomous AI Agent Demo(Day1).md

-# Agentic AI Engineering
-> *Day 1: Autonomous AI Agent Demo: Using N8n to Calculate Basic Math.*
+# *Day 1: Autonomous AI Agent Demo: Using N8n to Calculate Basic Math.*
+> **Agentic AI Engineering**

+## Resources By Ed Donner :
+You Can Find The Resources [Here](https://edwarddonner.com/2025/04/21/the-complete-agentic-ai-engineering-course/)

 ## Day’s Goal
 Experiment with building an **agentic AI workflow** inside **n8n** — focusing on tool usage, model orchestration, and conditional decision-making — inspired by concepts from my current *"Master AI Agents in 30 Days"* course.